service navigation

 Aims of the EASP

-Another aspect of the Association's activities that has helped to create better knowledge of and appreciation for each other's work are the Small Group and Medium Size Meetings.
+Another aspect of the Association's activities that has helped to create better knowledge of and appreciation for each other's work are the EASP Meetings.
 These are organised around particular themes or topics and therefore bring together social psychologists working in the same area, creating the opportunity to exchange ideas, methods, and findings, and to establish collaborative ventures.

 In addition to the improved communication between European social psychologists, the Association has done much to enhance the international visibility of European social psychology.
 The establishment of the European Journal of Social Psychology was undoubtedly a crucial step in this process.
-In the years since its inception (1971), the journal has become a widely read and well respected forum for social psychology; more than that, it has been effective in presenting a distinctive brand of social psychology to the rest of the world in general and to North America in particular.
-To speak of "European" and "North American" social psychology as though they were non-overlapping classes of activity is patently absurd, but the tendency to accord a greater role to social and cultural factors in European social psychology is generally recognised and has arguably had some impact on social psychology as practised in North America.
-The European Journal of Social Psychology has played an important role by providing a voice for this more 'social' social psychology.
+In the years since its inception (1971), the journal has become a widely read and well respected forum for social psychology.
+It has also been effective in presenting a distinctive brand of social psychology to the rest of the world.

 Scope of the EASP